Last Updated on July 15, 2019

-Cobb angle is used to measure spinal deformity.
+Cobb angle is used to measure spinal deformity in scoliosis.
 The original Cobb angle was used to measure lateral curve severity in scoliosis but also has subsequently been adapted to classify deformity in kyphosis.

-For evaluation of curves in scoliosis, an anteroposterior radiograph is used.
+For the evaluation of curves in scoliosis, an anteroposterior radiograph is used.
+For evaluation of Cobb angle in kyphosis lateral view of the spine is chosen.

-Scolioisis is defined as Cobb angle more than 10 degrees.
+Scoliosis is defined as a Cobb angle of more than 10 degrees.

-The neutral vertebra is the first vertebra after end vertebra which is not rotated on the anteroposterior image.
+- Neutral Vertebra: The neutral vertebra is the first vertebra after the end vertebra which is not rotated on the anteroposterior image.

 How to Measure Cobb Angle

-A line is drawn along the superior endplate of the superior end vertebra and a second line drawn along the inferior endplate of the inferior end vertebra.
+- A line is drawn along the superior endplate of the superior end vertebra and a second line is drawn along the inferior endplate of the inferior end vertebra.

 The angle between these two lines or lines drawn perpendicular to them is measured as the Cobb angle.